lazerwalker/hubot-imessage/README.md

 computer, you may want to set up a second machine to act as a dedicated Hubot server.

-* If your computer is in sleep mode, Hubot won't respond immediately.
-However, the iMessages you send will queue up; when your computer comes awake, Hubot will process and respond to messages in the order in which they were received.
+* Hubot won't respond to you while the computer running it is asleep.
+However, the commands you send will queue up.
+When your computer comes awake, Hubot will process and respond to messages in the order in which they were received.

 * When using Hubot in a chat room setting, many commands require you to type Hubot's name before the command.
-If you enter `help` to get a list of commands, many will list the prefix, but you do NOT need to enter it.
+Hubot-imessage eliminates that requirement for the sake of typing brevity.
+If you enter `help` to get a list of commands, some may still include mentioning Hubot's name in the usage instructions, but it is NOT necessary.

 * Apple makes no promises of real-time iMessage delivery, and occasionally there can be a slight delay (on the order of minutes) between when you send an iMessage